 - if the green chilies are not added in the samosa filling then fried green chilies are usually served separately.

-my personal choice will always be a punjabi samosa. the filling for a punjabi samosa also has to be equally good. i have mentioned two potato-peas stuffings in the recipe details. in the first one (also shown in the step by step pics) i have freshly ground the spices. the second filling recipe is a bit quick and easy. both the stuffing recipes are adapted from my home science notes.
+my personal choice will always be a punjabi samosa. the filling for a punjabi samosa also has to be equally good. the stuffing used in this recipe is adapted from my home science notes.

-i have also made a video which i have embedded towards the end of the step by step. the video shows the shaping, stuffing and deep frying the samosas. you can have a look at the video if the pics don’t help.
+i have also made a video which shows the shaping, stuffing and deep frying the samosas. you can have a look at the video if the pics don’t help.

 samosa video showing making the samosa cone, folding and frying: